pragathi-venkatesh/flexsemg/README.md

 This repository is for debugging the RHD22xx module with a pi or any other controllers.
-Follow below instructions for
+Follow below instructions for debugging using the raspberry pi.

 TBD: support for controllers other than pi